 Research-supported benefits of functional mushrooms

-“The more established benefits surrounding mushrooms are due to their richness in prebiotic fibers,” says Sofia Whitefields, a PEAK Health & Fitness nutrition graduate student at the University of Utah.
+“The more established benefits surrounding mushrooms are due to their richness in prebiotic fibers,” says Sofia Whitefields, a registered dietitian at University of Utah Health’s OSHER Center for Integrative Health.
 Prebiotic fibers keep our microbiome healthy by giving our microbes the food they need to stay alive and healthy.
 “Eating the whole fungus is the only way to obtain these prebiotic fibers.”
 While there isn’t conclusive research to support the use of processed mushroom supplements, consuming any edible mushroom in whole food form has benefits for gut health and blood sugar control.

 All types of edible mushrooms can help to support blood sugar control due to their high level of beta-glucans, a type of soluble fiber that’s also present in oats and barley.
 Soluble fiber like the kind found in mushrooms supports blood sugar control by slowing digestion and the release of sugar into the bloodstream.
 Additionally, fiber-rich whole mushrooms help support the growth of a diverse community of good gut microbes.